-Decadent flavors are my favorite, so things like whipped cream, chocolate, other dairy flavors, things like that.
+Decadent flavors are my favorite – like whipped cream, chocolate, dairy flavors, and things like that.
 I’ve also worked with a lot of fruit flavors over the years.

 Are there flavors that are more difficult than others?

 Definitely.
-Coffee flavors are so complicated because you have all these different kinds of coffee, green coffee, roasted coffee, heavy roasted, et cetera, and they all have so many volatile compounds.
+Coffee flavors are so complicated because you have all these different kinds of coffee – green coffee, roasted coffee, heavy roasted, and more– and they all have so many volatile compounds.
 There are over 600 raw materials or aroma chemicals that make up coffee.
-The average consumer can perceive 30 different notes so you have to figure out what 30 elements to use, which becomes really complicated.
+The average consumer can perceive 30 different notes, so you have to figure out what 30 elements you want to use, which can get really complicated.
 Tea is another one that’s difficult, as well as tropical flavors.
-With tropical flavors you’re using sulfur compounds that go in at a parts per billion, so if you’re off just a little bit it smells and tastes horrible.
+With tropical flavors, you’re using sulfur compounds that go in at parts per billion, so if you’re off just a little bit, they’ll end up smelling and tasting horrible.

 What’s the most challenging part of your job?

-I think the toughest part of my job is connecting what the customer wants and translating that into the right flavor.
-Every component of a drink adds a different note, whether it be rosy, fruity, nutty, et cetera, so molecules you have to translate all those molecules in my head to the sensory experience the client is asking for of their beverage.
-Their description could mean one thing to them and something completely different to me, so you have to be able to find the common ground so that the client’s beverage turns out the way they imagined – if not better!
-Another complication is that on a smelling strip, your aroma may be perfect; but then when you put those flavors into a carbonated beverage and it becomes a completely different profile.
-The trial and error process involved in beverage development – getting those flavors just right and getting them to stay that way – can be pretty difficult, but that part is still fun.
+I think the toughest part of my job is connecting the abstractness of a client’s vision and translating that into the right flavors.
+Every component of a drink adds a different note – whether it’s rosy, fruity, nutty, or something else.
+As a flavorist, I essentially have to translate all those molecules in my head to the sensory experience the client is asking for of their beverage.
+Their description could mean one thing to them, and something completely different to me and my team.
+It’s important to be able to find a common ground so that the client’s beverage turns out the way they imagined – if not better!
+Another complication is that on a smelling strip, your aroma may be perfect; but then when you put those flavors into a carbonated beverage, it can take on a completely different profile.
+The trial and error process involved in beverage development – getting those flavors just right and getting them to stay that way – can be pretty difficult, but it’s still a lot of fun.

 Has your job as a flavorist changed you as a consumer or affected flavored things that you purchase in stores?

 I think it’s hard to avoid, but if you just want to enjoy something and let yourself turn off your mind for a while, you can save yourself from over-analyzing everything you consume: just like it (or don’t), but don’t think too much about it!